 Welcome to the Wilberforce Society!

-The Wilberforce Society organizes current affairs discussion groups, socials, and policy paper research groups.
-Many of our members have successfully collaborated on far-reaching and impressive policy papers on a wide range of issues, from politics, economics, law, education, technology, etc. In 2012, a team of 26 helped to draft the Constitution for Tunisia.
+The Society organises discussion groups on current affairs, socials, and policy paper research and writing groups.
+Many of our members have successfully collaborated on far-reaching and impressive policy papers on a wide range of issues, from politics, economics, law, education, technology and many more.
+This year a group worked to produce an extensive report on the key implications arising from the UK’s decision to leave the EU which in May was presented at the European Parliament in Brussels and has been signed by members of all major political parties in England.
+While back in 2012, a team helped to draft the Constitution for Tunisia.
 Many of our members have also had the most engaging discussions in Cambridge in our regularly organized ‘Ideas’ discussion groups.

 We are proud of our non-partisan stance because it allows us to contribute to an atmosphere where issues are discussed an innovative, intellectually rigorous and most importantly, practical manner, drawing on the strengths of the many disciplines our members have deep knowledge in.
 This way of thinking has gathered us recognition from many influential policy makers and journalists, pleasantly surprised by the quality of the work we produce.
 The society was given a special commendation at the Prospect Think Tank of the Year awards, for example, and our work has been given favorable press in the Financial Times and other major news outlets.